M6 Motorway (Sydney)

-The M6 Motorway is an under-construction motorway in Sydney, New South Wales consisting of twin, 4-kilometre long tunnels linking the M8 Motorway at Arncliffe to President Avenue at Kogarah.
-This section (referred to as "stage 1") started major construction in November 2021, expected to open in 2024, delayed to late 2028.
+The M6 Motorway is an under-construction motorway in Sydney, New South Wales consisting of twin, 4 km long tunnels linking the M8 Motorway at Arncliffe to President Avenue at Kogarah.
+This section (referred to as "stage 1") started major construction in November 2021, expected to open in 2024, delayed to late 2028 and as of August 2026 has no projected opening date.
 The possibility of future extensions south to Loftus will be accommodated by providing stub tunnels in the project.

 The project will include new shared cycle and pedestrian pathways, as well as a new pedestrian bridge across President Avenue.
 There will also be an upgrade of the Princes Highway and President Avenue intersection.
 As part of the motorway, a motorway control centre and tunnel ventilation facilities will be built.

 The government's long term plan for the motorway includes two further sections: "Section B" would run from the southern end of Stage 1 to the existing freeway-grade section of Taren Point Road in Taren Point, and "Section C" would connect Taren Point Road with the A1 road (Princes Highway) in Loftus.
 In June 2022, the NSW Government announced that some proposed major infrastructure projects including stage 2 of the M6 Motorway, the Beaches Link and the Great Western Highway Blackheath to Little Hartley Tunnel would be shelved indefinitely, due to market constraints and labour shortages.

 History

 Early proposals

-Princes Motorway, formerly F6 Southern Freeway, is an existing motorway linking Sydney and Wollongong, with its northern terminus currently at Waterfall.
+The Princes Motorway, formerly the F6 Southern Freeway, is an existing motorway linking Sydney and Wollongong, with its northern terminus currently at Waterfall.
 There had been previous proposals to extend the F6 northwards into inner Sydney since the 1950s, but no proposal has come into fruition.
 Only the six-lane Captain Cook Bridge and a short connecting section of Taren Point Road to the south were built and opened in May 1965 as part of the F6 extension proposal.

 In the mid-2010s, the F6 extension project was revived under the Liberal–National Coalition state government.
 As part of modifications made during the planning stage of the WestConnex project, stub tunnels was added to the New M5 (now M8) tunnel to allow for an extension connection to it by the F6 extension.
 In June 2016 the Roads & Maritime Services commenced geotechnical analysis to determine underground rock and soil conditions on the former F6 corridor from Waterfall to the Sydney Orbital Network at Rockdale with a view into developing a possible link between the Princes Motorway and the Orbital Network.
 It was further reported in October 2016 that any extension would be known as SouthConnex.
 Report in June 2018, calls it the "F6 Extension Stage 1".